How to bake the best baked potato in the oven: Here are the keys to crispy skins and perfectly fluffy baked potatoes!

 So enter these baked potatoes!
 I was actually on the hunt recently for how to bake the best baked potato and lo!
 Cook’s Country came to my aid, yet again.

-The Key to the Perfect Baked Potato
+The Key to the Perfect Baked Potato in the Oven

 In an effort to speed up the baking time, for years I was pre-baking the potatoes in the microwave for a few minutes and then popping them in the oven.
 This resulted in unevenly baked potatoes, microwave-tasting skins, and an overall sense of dissatisfaction.
-More blah!

 Cook’s Country went straight for the oven here with this baked potato recipe.
 After you wash the potatoes of dirt, they get tossed in a salt brine.

 We loaded these potatoes up for lunch two weekends in a row for a fantastic and filling meal, and I even popped a few extra potatoes in the oven to guarantee lunch for me during the week with some BBQ compound butter.

 adapted from Cook's Country